 - Electives on advanced Scripture topics

 Courses are offered three times per year (fall, winter and spring), running seven weeks each.
 Students can expect 2-3 hours of work per class each week in this asynchronous learning format, which means that work can be completed around students’ work, family, and caregiving schedules.
 Students enrolled in the St. Phoebe School for Deacons would complete 9-12 courses in the CALL program over two years.
-In addition, a locally developed online course of practical and/or timely significance will be offered during the summer quarter to all those enrolled with the St. Phoebe’s School.
+In the summer quarter, topics of practical and/or timely significance will be offered for those enrolled with the St. Phoebe’s School through a combination of retreat-based and asynchronous learning.

 What People Say